MurpheyLab/vec/README.md

 ## Tutorials

-The `tutorials/` directory contains self-contained Jupyter notebooks with guided examples:
+The `tutorials/` directory contains self-contained Jupyter notebooks with guided examples.
+For faster performance in Colab, enable GPU: **Runtime → Change runtime type → T4 GPU**.

 - [[Notebook](tutorials/erasing_mpc_samples.ipynb) | [Google Colab](https://colab.research.google.com/github/MurpheyLab/vec/blob/main/tutorials/erasing_mpc_samples.ipynb)] Erasing task with double-integrator dynamics, where the target is a point-cloud distribution and the volumetric state is a 2-D tool controlled from a pivot point.
 - [[Notebook](tutorials/erasing_mpc_gaussian.ipynb) | [Google Colab](https://colab.research.google.com/github/MurpheyLab/vec/blob/main/tutorials/erasing_mpc_gaussian.ipynb)] Erasing task with double-integrator dynamics, where the target is a Gaussian mixture distribution and the volumetric state is a 2-D tool controlled from a pivot point.